 Bring food and water for snacking in between is a great way to keep up your energy.
 The last thing you want to be is dehydrated up on top and with nothing available to replenish.

 I found beef jerky, trail mix, or even boiled eggs are great snacks.
-A litter of water should be good or bring enough water to stay hydrate.
-Do not over pack because it will get heavy.
+A litter of water should be good or bring enough water to stay hydrated.
+Do not overpack because it will get heavy.
 Bring only what you think you will eat or drink.

 Don’t forget to bring a few extra bags or zip locks to carry all your trash down the mountain with you.
 Please do not leave your trash behind.

-A headlamp is good for evening descend.
+A headlamp is good for the evening to descend.
 Sometimes it may take you longer than estimated and the sun is setting.
 The headlamp will come handing.

 An extra small backpack to carry all your extra accessories and clip it to your main gear backpack.

-Multi pitch climbing requires skills and experiences.
+Multi-pitch climbing requires skills and experiences.
 Please do not take it lightly.
-I highly recommend hiring a guide or climb with an experience multi pitch climber if you do not have the time, experience, or the gear.
-This will give you the taste of what multi pitch is all about.
+I highly recommend hiring a guide or climb with an experienced multi-pitch climber if you do not have the time, experience, or the gear.
+This will give you the taste of what multi-pitch is all about.
 If you like it, you can learn more through classes and experiences.

-Multi pitch climbing may be required to learn for search and rescue climbing team in order to rescue fallen climbers.
+Multi-pitch climbing may be required to learn for the search and rescue climbing team in order to rescue fallen climbers.
 I don’t know if I would be interested in that yet.
 We will see.
 I am experiencing and enjoying rock climbing one baby step at a time.